-Doctoral Candidates in any discipline of marine sciences in Kiel can take part in our PhD programme.
+Doctoral Candidates in any discipline of marine sciences in Kiel can take part in our doctoral programme.

-Note: As an ISOS PhD you remain anchored in your faculty for all formal regulations. (click here for more information on doctoral degree regulations)
+Note: As an ISOS candidate you remain anchored in your faculty for all formal regulations. (click here for more information on doctoral degree regulations)

-As an ISOS PhD candidate you will be supervised by an advisory committee consisting of your primary advisor, a second advisor and optionally an additional advisor or mentor from within or outside the University.
-Your primary advisor has to be a person with the faculty permission to advise doctoral candidates.
+As an ISOS candidate you will be supervised by an advisory committee consisting of your primary supervisor, a second supervisor and optionally an additional supervisor or mentor from within or outside the University.
+Your primary supervisor has to be a person with the faculty permission to advise doctoral candidates.
 This committee will guide you through your doctoral studies, and support your academic and personal goals.

-Download the guidelines for the ISOS PhD Advisory Committee Meetings.
+Download the guidelines for the ISOS Advisory Committee Meetings.